 Introduction to Music

-Introduction to Music offers a survey of Western music from the medieval period to the present day, with focus on the elements of music, terminology, composers, compositional form and style, and historical context.
-Critical understanding of representative works will be cultivated by a study of musical elements, forms, and style periods, as well as composers' lives, individual styles, and creative inspirations.
-Students will demonstrate skills in critical listening and be able to differentiate between stylistic eras of Western music.
-Emphasis will be placed on classical music, but popular styles will be included.
-No prior musical experience or training is necessary.
+This music course offers an overview of Western art, music, and other parts of the world from the medieval period to the present day.
+It focuses on the historical context, elements of music, terminology, composers, compositional form and style.
+Critical understanding of representative works will be cultivated by a study of different important characteristics such as musical elements, forms, and style periods, as well as composers' biographical overview, individual styles, and creative inspirations.
+Upon completion, students should be able to demonstrate skills in critical listening and differentiate between stylistic eras of Western art, music, and other parts of the world.

-- Understand musical works with regard to compositional elements, style, genre, and historical periods.
+1. Analyze musical works taking in consideration compositional elements, style, and historical periods.

-- Understand the ways music functions in society and culture.
+3. Demonstrate understanding of the importance of music in society and culture.

-- Listen critically to music and develop an understanding of aesthetics and music as an art.
+4. Demonstrate ability to listen critically to music and develop a basic understanding of aesthetics and music as an art.

-- Enhance general competencies in the areas of reading, writing, critical thinking, and the perceptive listening skills required to engage in an informed discussion of music.
+5. Demonstrate enhanced general competencies in the areas of reading, writing, critical thinking, and the basic listening skills required to engage in an informed discussion of music.